harvard-lil/website-static/app/_interviews/matteo-cargnelutti.md

 slug: matteo-cargnelutti
 image: matteo-cargnelutti.png
 bio: >
-  Matteo Cargnelutti is Principal Engineer at the Institutional Data Initiative at Harvard Law School Library and a fellow at the Harvard Library Innovation Lab.
+  <a href="https://matteocargnelutti.dev/" target="_blank">Matteo Cargnelutti</a> is Principal Engineer at the Institutional Data Initiative at Harvard Law School Library and a fellow at the Harvard Library Innovation Lab.
 His work focuses on digital preservation, open knowledge, and the data that underpins AI.
 date: 2025-01-30
-pull-quote: "I think the first thing I would focus on is expanding the new storage formats that exist right now at the lab stage."
+quote-card: "If we were able to have this sort of technology, designed from the beginning to store things for centuries and more, it would need to be broadly accessible, and cheap."
 custom-css: ['interview-series']
 ---